therock297/app-frontend/README.md

 6. Return to Xcode and go the `Accounts` settings and add in your Apple Developer account, once added you should be able to see at least your personal team listed (as well as any others your account is associated with)
 7. Open the `Runner.xcodeproj` file from within the project hierarchy, select the `Runner` Target and then select the `Signings & Capabilities` tab, you should see the `Team` dropdown menu.
 Select the team you want to use for development.
 Xcode will now update the signing certificate for the app using your development profile
 8. Almost done!
 Select your development device from the device selector and run the application.
 It will build and run but will stop immediately.
 On your iPhone, go to `Settings -> General -> VPN & Device Management` and then select on the Developer App tab which corresponds to the email of your Apple Developer account.
 Press the 'Trust' button which appears at the top and then you will be good to go.
 Re-run the app from Xcode and it will launch properly

+### NOTE

+At the moment we are using libraries which don't support Flutter Null Safety thus we must run the app differently than normal utilising an additional flag.
+`flutter run --[build configuration] --no-sound-null-safety` -> Runs on physical devices automatically if they are connected to your computer or running emulator.

 ## Setting up the backend